What is the Master Plan?

 Financial Framework

-The proposed financial plan that was presented by SCS Engineers on February 9, 2026, calls for a surcharge on both residential and commercial waste.
+The proposed financial plan calls for a surcharge on both residential and commercial waste.
 The estimated surcharge would be determined on a per ton basis.
 If approved, the surcharge would be applicable to waste managed by the Authority.
 This approach was shared to show how the Authority could establish a fair and sustainable funding source that supports the implementation of the Master Plan.

 Purpose of the Funding